Miss Ecuador 2002

-The Miss Ecuador 2002 was on March 26, 2002.
+The Miss Ecuador 2002 was on 26th March 2002.
 There were 11 candidates for the national title where Isabel Ontaneda from Pichincha was crowned Miss Ecuador 2002 by her predecessor, Jéssica Bermúdez from Guayas.
 The winner went to compete at Miss Universe 2002 and Miss International 2002.

+The venue for this event was Centro de Arte Theater, Guayaquil.

+Contestants

+In total, there were 11 contestants that year.

+The contestants of the event that year were: